 Pregnancy reportOnce you learn about your pregnancy, report it to the municipal office in the ward (or city, town or village) where you reside as soon as possible and receive a Mother and Child Health Handbook (boshi techo) along with a mother-child health information package.
 The package includes forms for prenatal checkups, a birth notification form, and information about available prenatal classes.

 Mother and Child Health Handbook (boshi kenko techo)Boshi kenko techo is a small notebook to keep a record of pregnancy/child-related facts, such as the mother's health, the progress of pregnancy and childbirth conditions, and also of the newborn child's condition until the child reaches school age, including the child's health, development and vaccination history.
 The boshi kenko techo is provided by a local municipal office to expecting mothers who submit a pregnancy report.
-Non-Japanese mothers may also purchase a bilingual boshi kenko techo published by the Mother Child Foundation for Health, which is available in eight languages (English, Korean, Chinese, Thai, Tagalog, Portuguese, Indonesian and Spanish).
+Non-Japanese mothers may also purchase a bilingual boshi kenko techo published by the Mother Child Foundation for Health, which is available in nine languages (English, Korean, Chinese, Vietnamese, Thai, Tagalog, Portuguese, Indonesian and Spanish).

 Notification of birth